kanidm/kanidm/book/src/integrations/ldap.md

 ## Security

-### TLS
+### LDAPS vs StartTLS

-StartTLS is not supported due to security risks such as credential leakage and MITM attacks that are fundamental in how StartTLS works and can not be repaired.
+StartTLS is _not_ supported due to security risks such as credential leakage and MITM attacks that are fundamental in how StartTLS works.
+StartTLS can not be repaired to prevent this.
 LDAPS is the only secure method of communicating to any LDAP server.
 Kanidm will use it's certificates for both HTTPS and LDAPS.

 ### Writes